onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values
+`X` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values
-`slope` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values
+`slope` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit signless integer or 64-bit signless integer values
+`Y` | tensor of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values or memref of 16-bit float or 32-bit float or 64-bit float or 32-bit integer or 64-bit integer values

 ### `onnx.PadConstantPad` (ONNXPadConstantPadOp)